Creative NZ upset at racist attacks on Shakespeare call

 "It also unfortunately doesn't change the reality for Creative New Zealand that we're still facing an unprecedented deluge and there are big issues around the sustainability of arts funding," they said.

-"This is a great outcome for SGCNZ, but we've found some of the rhetoric over the last few weeks alarming, misleading and racist."
+"This is a great outcome for SGCNZ, but we've found some of the rhetoric over the past few weeks alarming, misleading and racist."

 Wainwright and Rangi clarified that "Creative New Zealand does not hate Shakespeare".